How MEPSEVII™ (vestronidase alfa-vjbk) may work

 MEPSEVII may help to restore cell function by replacing an enzyme that is missing in people with MPS VII.
 This process of replacing the missing or deficient enzyme is called enzyme replacement therapy (ERT).

 All patients treated with MEPSEVII experienced a reduction in urinary GAGs, which was sustained with continued treatment

 - A severe allergic reaction called anaphylaxis has occurred with MEPSEVII treatment, as early as the first dose.

-- Your doctor will monitor you closely for symptoms of an allergic reaction while you are receiving MEPSEVII and for 60 minutes after your injection.
+- Your healthcare provider will monitor you closely for symptoms of an allergic reaction while you are receiving MEPSEVII and for 60 minutes after your infusion.

-- Your doctor will immediately discontinue the MEPSEVII infusion if you experience anaphylaxis.
+- Your healthcare provider will immediately discontinue the MEPSEVII infusion if you experience anaphylaxis.

-- Your doctor should talk to you about the signs and symptoms of anaphylaxis and about getting medical treatment if you have symptoms after leaving the doctor’s office or treatment center.
+- Your healthcare provider should talk to you about the signs and symptoms of anaphylaxis and about getting immediate medical treatment if you have symptoms.

 - The most common side effects of MEPSEVII are: